Takes a GPS tracklog (in GPX format) and output some interesting statistics about it - distances, speeds, times, positions and so on.

 This is a Perl script, and requires the additional modules Geo::Gpx, Geo::Distance and Geo::Functions.

-At the moment this is the first release; it's a bit rough and ready without much validation, no processing of elevation data, and plenty still left to do.
-However, it appears to work OK (at least on my GPX logs from TrekBuddy), and I hope you find it useful!
-Future updates will clear up the rough edges, improve compatibility with the GPX spec, and generally give more options and info.
+This is the first (and only) release; it's a bit rough and ready without much validation, no processing of elevation data, and plenty still left to do.
+However, it appears to work OK, and I hope you find it useful!
+Clearing up the rough edges, improving compatibility with the GPX spec, and generally adding more options and info is left as an exercise for the reader.